-More recently you may have spotted TransferWise has opened an office in Belgium.
+More recently you may have spotted Wise/TransferWise has opened an office in Belgium.
 The firm took the pro-active decision to gain a European license in Belgium so even in the event of a no-deal Brexit, where UK financial services firms lose their ‘EU passporting’ rights, they can continue to offer the same great service they do today.
 In the end, the UK/EU trade deal did not cover financial services, so it was a safe and very smart move indeed.

 Do Clients Like TransferWise ?
 TransferWise Reviews from Across The Web

-Less than 5% of these reviews are complaints, and 94% of them are glowingly positive.
+Less than 5% of these reviews are complaints, and 94% of them are positive.

 A small amount of the reviews seem to be placed by marketers who are promoting the service (trying to push their discount codes), but the amount is rather insignificant.
-Seemingly, TransferWise’s superb advertising campaigns have paid off and gained it such serious recognition.
+Seemingly, TransferWise’s advertising campaigns have paid off and gained it serious recognition.

 It appears that the main appeal of Wise for clients, even more than the fair and transparent exchange rates it offers, is the smoothness of the entire experience.
 An automated online on-boarding process is a huge advantage for the younger generation, and they have become avid users.
 The words that keep popping up in client reviews are ‘quick’, ‘efficient’ and ‘painless’.
 The smaller number of complaints we have encountered do appear to contradict the very things most clients praise about the service.

 Whether it’s for proof of payment or for opening an account, those complaining about excessive documentation appear to be unaware of the strict Anti-Money Laundering regulations that these sorts of companies must comply with.
 If additional documents are required, it is simply because the local regulator for the required jurisdiction (such as the FCA) demands that from the firm.
 Similarly if you’re required to send supporting documentation for a payment (this is usually quite rare) then it is simply the firm ensuring they are not facilitating an illegal transaction.